fsuri/Pequin-Artifact/Installation.md

 `./server-tester.sh`

-Alternatively run manually:

-`DEBUG=store/indicusstore/* store/server --config_path shard-r0.config --group_idx 0 --num_groups 1 --num_shards 1 --replica_idx 0 --protocol indicus --num_keys 1 --debug_stats --indicus_key_path keys &> server.out`

-Run client:
+Then run client:

 `./client-tester.sh`

-Alternatively run manually:
-`store/benchmark/async/benchmark --config_path shard-r0.config --num_groups 1 --num_shards 1 --protocol_mode indicus --num_keys 1 --benchmark rw --num_ops_txn 2 --exp_duration 10 --client_id 0 --warmup_secs 0 --cooldown_secs 0 --key_selector zipf --zipf_coefficient 0.0 --stats_file "stats-0.json" --indicus_key_path keys &> client-0.out`

 The client should finish within 10 seconds and the output file `client-0.out` should include summary of the transactions committed at the end.
-If running manually, cancel the server afterwards using `ctrl C`.